wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Traits/Discipline.md

 Rally: Restore STA and refresh one ability
 Vanquish: Deal damage to enemy based on their recent damage/targeting of allies
 Tackle: Deal damage equal to your block
 Stagger: Attack.
-If this is in your first ACT slot, slow the enemy
+If this is in your first ACT slot, enemy loses STA
-Bash: Attack.
-If this is in your last ACT slot, stun the enemy Steel Yourself: Gain DEF until you rest
+Hammer: Attack.
+Upgrade this slot with "Gain ATK/DEF here until you don't slot a combat skill here" Steel Yourself: Gain DEF until you rest
 Iron Wall: Block.
 Upgrade this slot with "Gain more block here.
 Downgrade when you stop defending here."
 Mirror Shield: Block.
 This turn, attackers also take the damage you block